 The Plan has received a determination letter from the IRS dated March 7, 2023, stating that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
 Subsequent to receiving the determination letter, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The plan administrator has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.
+The Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes that the Plan, as amended and restated, is qualified and the related trust is tax-exempt.